-We have some apps that you can use to control your hearing aids.
-You can use these to adjust the volume, change programs and stream from another device.
+We have an app that you can use to control your hearing aids.
+You can use the app to adjust the volume, change programs and stream from another device.
 There is more information on these in the Advanced Options chapter.